Live Chat

 Use this Windows®-based software to test your RF configuration during development, certification and production.

-Our online design review is available at no charge to customers who have selected our wireless devices for their applications.
+Our MicroCHECK design service is available at no charge to customers who have selected our wireless devices for their applications.

 Wireless products are everywhere: homes, businesses and even industrial settings.
 Because there isn’t a single wireless technology that can “do it all,” these devices are using many different standards, adding complexity to IoT product development.